FACE THE WILD SIDE

 The descent from the 3.173-metre-high Mittagskogel, the valley head of the Pitztal, has been an insider tip for a long time.
 But since the starting signal for what is arguably the world’s toughest freeride race, the Pitztal Wild Face, those hungry for deep snow have been making a pilgrimage to the tranquil Pitztal.
 The final stretch of the Pitztal Wild Face falls over 1.500 metres in altitude.

 THE WILD FACE IN THE PITZTAL IS A MUST FOR EVERY FREERIDER!

-On Saturday, 19 March 2022, the 13th edition of the freeride event “Pitztal Wild Face” took place.
-Lilli Schmitt and Julia Pronnet from Germany won the women’s race.
-Marc Grossgasteiger and Michael Sinn from Italy won the men’s race.
-Lea Goldberger finished third as the best-placed Austrian in the ski category.
+On Saturday, 17 March 2023, the 14th edition of the freeride event “Pitztal Wild Face” took place.
+Lilli Schmitt from Germany (snowboard) and Hannah Gruber from Italy (ski) won the women’s competition.
+Jakob Malecek (snowboard) and Leon Flamm (ski) from Germany won the men’s event.
+Vicky Candlin finished second as the best-placed Austrian in the ski category.
 Peter Drage (snowboard) and Frederick Eiter (ski) came second in their respective categories and were thus the best Austrians.

 Your off-slope check